-It is important to note Paragraph 119 of the NPPF states that the presumption in favour of sustainable development (para 14) does not apply where development requiring appropriate assessment under the Birds and Habitat Directives is being considered, planned or determined.
-This is a very clear statement of the overriding importance of ensuring that the integrity of European sites are fully and properly taken into account in development decisions.
+It is important to note Paragraph 177 of the NPPF states that the presumption in favour of sustainable development (para 11) does not apply where the plan or project is likely to have a significant effect on a habitats site (either alone or in combination with other plans or projects), unless an appropriate assessment has concluded that the plan or project will not adversely affect the integrity of the habitats site.
+This is a very clear statement of the overriding importance of ensuring that the integrityof European sites are fully and properly taken into account in development decisions.